What Twitter’s Changes Mean For Your Business

 But social media still plays a major role in how those in the cannabis industry grow their business.

-Here are three ways cannabis companies can spark up their social media marketing — a platform that can be tricky to navigate.
+Here are three ways cannabis companies can spark up their social media marketing on a platform that can be tricky to navigate.

 Since social networks such as Facebook, Twitter and Instagram operate on federal law, many medical marijuana-based pages are quickly shut down.
 Even if you’re based in a state where marijuana is legal, your social following can easily go up in smoke.